 The Compensation Committee retained F.W.
-Cook to serve as its executive compensation consultant in 2016.
+Cook to serve as its executive compensation consultant in 2017.
 F.W.
-Cook's assignments for 2016 included the following:
+Cook's assignments for 2017 included the following:

-- Recommendation of a group of peer companies used for purposes of market comparisons; - Review of the company's executive compensation program, including compensation philosophy, compensation levels in relation to company performance, pay opportunities relative to those at comparable companies, short- and long-term mix and metric selection, executive benefits and perquisites, stock ownership levels and wealth potential, and stock ownership guidelines; - Review of the company's director compensation program, including design considerations such as ownership quidelines and vesting terms; - Reporting on emerging trends, legislative developments and best practices in the area of executive and director compensation; and - Attendance at Compensation Committee meetings.
+- · Recommendation of a group of peer companies used for purposes of market comparisons; - Review of the company's executive compensation program, including compensation philosophy, compensation levels in relation to company performance, pay opportunities relative to those at comparable companies, short- and long-term mix and metric selection, executive benefits and perquisites, stock ownership levels and wealth potential, and stock ownership guidelines; - Review of the company's director compensation program, including design considerations such as ownership guidelines and vesting terms; - Reporting on emerging trends, legislative developments and best practices in the area of executive and director compensation; - · Review of the company's annual proxy disclosure; - Preparation of a compensation risk assessment study to evaluate whether the company's compensation programs are likely to create material risk for the company; and - Attendance at Compensation Committee meetings.